 Landlord-tenant relationships aren’t quite as tricky as they’re made out to be, particularly in the commercial arena.
 Most of the time, as long as you pay your rent and respect your lease, landlords will be willing to work with you if you decide subleasing is a good move for your business.
 Just take note that landlords have more legal recourse than you might realize, built into a lease, so if your relationship with your landlord is less than stellar, they might be able to stand in the way of your subleasing efforts.

-The reality is that most landlords who own office space in NYC are too busy to nit-pick over you making a small profit off of a sublease, particularly if you’ve always been a good tenant.
-All of this is to say that if you and your landlord maintain a positive working relationship, have no reservations taking on a sublessee!
+The reality is that most landlords who own office space in NYC are too busy to nit-pick over you making a small profit off of a sublease, particularly if you’ve always been a good tenant (it’s never to their advantage to put a reliable paying tenant on the street, when they could be cashing your rent checks instead).
+All of this is to say that if you and your landlord maintain a positive working relationship, you should have no reservations about taking on a sublessee!

-Once you decide that subleasing is a shrewd move for your business, you can get down to the nitty gritty of subleasing office space.
+Once you decide that subleasing is a shrewd move for your business, you can get down to the nitty gritty of subleasing your available office space.
 This process will include a number of steps.
-Each deal is unique, but the following are the most common elements:
+Each new deal is unique, but the following are the most common elements:

 Each of these steps is crucial, as they protect you from winding up in an uncomfortable or costly situation.
 After you’ve taken the time to conscientiously walk through the process, you’ll be ready to sign the agreement and kiss your unused space goodbye.